Saturday, September 20, 2008

 This worked fine - it named the photo and recalled the larger photo when clicked.
 But what about having multiple thumbnails across a page, in gallery format, with text available, how to arrange this?

-lightweight java solution
+lightweight JavaScript solution

-Eventually, I found a partial java solution which was lightweight, meaning it didn't require pages of code.
+Eventually, I found a partial JavaScript solution which was lightweight, meaning it didn't require pages of code.
 Additionally, it automatically generated the thumbnails for me.
 I found a micro script at dynamicdrive which did the trick and didn't require many resources.
 Problem solved, pretty easily.

-0 comments:
+No comments: